Become a Member

 SOCIAL CONNECTION

-Assisting past players continue their connection and engagement with the industry is a major focus of the Alumni program, with members eligible to access numerous industry events including AFLPA Alumni golf days.
+Assisting past players to continue their connection and engagement with the industry is a major focus of the Alumni program, with members eligible to access numerous industry events including AFLPA Alumni golf days.

 AFL & AFLW Players’ Injury & Support Fund

-Past players can apply for membership by contacting: alumni@aflplayers.com.au
+Past players can find membership information here

 Current Alumni members can apply to access any of the below services via the Alumni Portal: https://members.aflplayers.com.au/